assertj/assertj-db/README.md

-AssertJ-DB - Fluent assertions for database in Java
+AssertJ-DB - Assertions for database
 ==========

 Assertions for database